cfengine/documentation/api/enterprise-api-ref/shared-groups.markdown

   Group description.

 * **priority** *(number)*
   Group priority.
-Groups with the higher priorities will take precedence in the CMDB data merging in case of conflicts.
+Groups with a higher priority will take precedence in case of conflicts when merging CMDB data.
+(A lower number indicates higher priority, so 1 means 1st priority, 2 means 2nd most important, and so on).

 * **filter** *(json object)*  Group filter object.
 Includes inventory filter and classes filters
   * **filter** *(json object)*  Optional parameter.